Sergey Lavrov: 2023

-On 4 March 2023 the BBC reported that Lavrov was laughed at by a conference audience after a G20 foreign ministers’ meeting in Delhi after saying the Ukraine war was "launched against us".
+On 4 March 2023 the BBC reported that Lavrov was ridiculed by a conference audience after a G20 foreign ministers' meeting in Delhi after saying the Ukraine war was "launched against us".
 Lavrov claimed Russia was trying to stop the Ukraine war, which began after its own full-scale invasion in February 2022.
 Video footage of the incident was also published and the laughter could be heard in the audio.
+However, he received applause from a section of the audience when he criticized the US-led invasion of Iraq.